lmacielvieira/empatic-front-test/front/README.md

 The project have few integration tests, which checks the 404 page and the process of adding and deleting a contact.
 To run the integration test:

+** the cypress is expecting the front to run at http://localhost:3001/.
+If you run the front server on another port, please change the baseUrl at cypress.json
 ```
 npx  cypress open
 ```